 Rain showers are not the only thing that April brings to Chicago.
-This months guide of things to do in Chicago will have you stepping out in your most heavy-duty rain-repellant gear.
+This months guide of things to do in Chicago will have you stepping out in your most heavy-duty rain-repellant gear for some of the best spring events that the city has to offer.
 Yes, they are that good that can’t afford to miss out.
-Check out this month’s guide to unique events happening across Chicago this April.
+Check out this month’s guide of unique events happening across Chicago this April.

 Saturday – Sunday | April 21st – 22nd | 11:00 a.m.

 Water Tower Place | 835 N Michigan Ave. | Free

 The popular African inspired pop-up shop is back for its bi-annual stop in Chicago.
 Zuvaa Marketplace, the one-stop online community shop for African inspired fashion and accessories, will be in Chicago for their Midwest tour and will showcase garments and goods from some of the most talented designers from around the world.
 More event details and vendor information can be found on their event page.